 Burlington officials followed with keen interest the efforts to create an Upper Mississippi Wildlife and Fish Refuge.
-In 1927, B. W. Wilson, General Agent for the CBQ passenger department, was invited to attend a meeting in La Crosse, Wisconsin with their local agent, a couple representatives of the La Crosse Chamber of Commerce, and the editor of the La Crosse Tribune to discuss the Refuge.
+In 1927, B. W. Wilson, General Agent for the CB&Q passenger department, was invited to attend a meeting in La Crosse, Wisconsin, with their local agent, a couple of representatives of the La Crosse Chamber of Commerce, and the editor of the La Crosse Tribune to discuss the Refuge.
 On February 26, Wilson wrote to H. F. McLaury, advertising agent for the CB&Q, that "anything you can do to feature this Refuge in connection with the Chicago-Twin Cities services, should be of mutual benefit to our many friends at La Crosse and ourselves."
 An advertising counselor from St. Paul sent McLaury an article from the Pioneer Press that predicted the Refuge would be of great interest to tourists.
 The counselor stated that the Refuge would "become more nearly your exclusive property as a showplace than any other road, apparently there will be no paved highways paralleling your tracks to cut in on the sight-seeing possibilities."

-Letter from IWL Conservation Director Seth E. Gordon to CB&Q Advertising Agent H. F. McLaury, June 25, 1930.
+Letter from IWL Conservation Director Seth E. Gordon to CB&Q Advertising Agent H. F. McLaury, 25 June 1930.

+Courtesy of Newberry Library Chicago.
 CB&Q Misc.
 Bx. #3, Mississippi River, Correspondence.